bcgov/ckan-ui/pages/dps_bcdc_content.md

 The button is defined as **Add Dataset** as this is a CKAN term used to define the record and all it's resources.
 As this word is used to mean other things, this document defines the metadata as a record.

 **Title**: This is the title of your metadata record.
++ This is limited to 100 characters as it is used in the url creation.

-**URL**: This is automatically generated once the title is filled in.
+**URL**: This is automatically generated while typing in the Title.

 **Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
 + The Minsitry or parent organization is no longer required to be defined at the record level.